gabridego/MoSIG-SMPE-2022/notes/lecture7.md

 Significance of parameters must then be tested, to verify that they contribute to the model.

 p-value: how likely it is that null hypothesis is verified.

+Many explicative variable can be present in the data -> multivariate linear regression.
+The more explicative variable, the more the model will explain, but this will not increase the quality (overfitting).
+Tradeoff between R^2 and number of explanatory variables.
+Fisher's test tells if model is good, but several tests have been developed.